markwest1972/smart-security-camera/s3-upload/readme.md

 1. Clone this directory and it's to your machine - for example to "/usr/local/bin/scripts/".
 2. Run "npm install" to install node.js AWS dependancies.
 3. Update config.json with your AWS credentials.
-4. Run "sudo chmod +x" on both the sh and js files.
+4. Run "sudo chmod +x" on both the sh and js files (just to make sure that they can be run).
-5. Test the script by running "process-file.sh
+5. Test the script by running "process-file.sh ".